slamice/wri/fiction/scientific-fiction-the-toadies-erupt.md/ch0. forward.md

+Scientific Fiction is the unearthing of fiction with science.
+It is the ultimate fiction, scientifically.
+It is baseless and can be entirely proven to be so.

-Scientific fiction makes alternative facts look like alternative facts.
-Scientific fiction is the real alternative facts.
+In fact, Scientific Fiction makes alternative facts look like alternative facts.
+In all honesty, Scientific Fiction is the real alternative facts.